sjentsch/lsjDocs/Ch15/Ch15_FactorAnalysis_1.rst

 ``A``-variables, and this is why it has a negative factor loading, as shown in :numref:`fig-efa6`.

-We can also see in :numref:`fig-efa6` the “uniqueness” of each variable.
+We can also see in :numref:`fig-efa6` the ``Uniqueness`` of each variable.
-Uniqueness is the proportion of variance that is ‘unique’ to the variable and not explained by the factors.\ [#]_ For example, 72% of the variance in ``A1`` is not explained by the factors in the five factor solution.
+Uniqueness is the proportion of variance that is “unique” to the variable and not explained by the factors.\ [#]_ For example, 72% of the variance in ``A1`` is not explained by the factors in the five factor solution.
 In contrast, ``N1`` has relatively low variance not accounted for by the factor solution (35%).
-Note that the greater the ‘uniqueness’, the lower the relevance or contribution of the variable in the factor model.
+Note that the greater the ``Uniqueness``, the lower the relevance or contribution of the variable in the factor model.

 To be honest, it’s unusual to get such a neat solution in EFA.
 It’s typically